reddevill007/System-Design-Simplified/README.md

 ### **What Happens Without Indexes?**

-Let's say your friend runs a pizza place, and they've got a notebook with _every single order they've ever received_.
+Let’s say your friend runs a pizza place, and they’ve got a notebook with _every single order they’ve ever received_.
 If someone calls and says,

 “Can you check my last order?
-My name's John.”
+My name’s John.”

 Your friend flips through **every page** to find your name.
 It takes forever!

-If they had an **index (e.g., alphabetical list of customer names)**, they'd jump to "J" in seconds and find John's order.
+If they had an **index (e.g., alphabetical list of customer names)**, they’d jump to "J" in seconds and find John’s order.

 ---